 Protect yourself from drink spiking.
 Don't accept drinks from strangers and never leave drinks unattended.
 If you're not 100% sure that your drink is safe, leave it – it's not worth the risk.

 Alcoholic drinks can be mixed with or replaced with harmful substances, particularly methanol, which can cause serious illness, blindness, brain injury or death.
-Symptoms of methanol poisoning can include fatigue, headaches and nausea, similar to the effects as excessive drinking, but with pronounced vision problems that may include blurred or snowfield vision, flashes of light, tunnel vision, changes in colour perception, dilated pupils, difficulty looking at bright lights, or blindness.
+Symptoms of methanol poisoning can include fatigue, headaches and nausea, similar to the effects of excessive drinking, but with pronounced vision problems that may include blurred or snowfield vision, flashes of light, tunnel vision, changes in colour perception, dilated pupils, difficulty looking at bright lights, or blindness.

 If you suspect that you, or anyone you are travelling with, may have been affected by methanol or other poisoning, you need to act quickly to get immediate medical attention, which could be vital in avoiding permanent disability or death.
 All suspected cases of methanol poisoning should be reported to local police.